gatewayprogrammingschool/Rust-For-CSharp-Developers/content/part1.md

 }
 ```

 `Values` is a `Vector`, which implements the trait `IntoIterator`.
 What's a trait?
 Traits are like interfaces in C#.
-They define contracts that objects must implement.
+They define contracts that objects may implement, or objects may use the default implementation of the trait, like default implementations in C# 9 interfaces.
 The difference is that traits are implemented independently of the object.
 In C#, classes implementing `IEnumerable` must implement `GetEnumerator()` in their class.
-In Rust, Traits are implemented on a separate `struct`.
+In Rust, Traits are implemented on a separate scope using the `impl` keyword.

 ```rust
 impl Iterator for Counter {